Blog

 }

-Now our order have a public key and we can get his detail using it:
+Now our order has a public key and we can get its details using it:

-Using a GUID or an UUID as primary key or another unique identifier is commonly used and effective but it's not perfect because of the GUID composition: a GUID is 16 byte long and can be longer in his string format so it's more data that your database will have to store and manipulate, your API too.
-Another tradeoff is that a GUID is not optimized for comparison so a search on a GUID column can be expensive if the schema is not well managed.
+Using a GUID or a UUID as a primary key or as another unique identifier is common and effective, but it's not perfect because of the GUID composition: a GUID is 16 bytes long and can be longer in its string format, so it's more data that your database will have to store and manipulate, and your API too.
+Another tradeoff is that a GUID is not optimized for comparison, so a search on a GUID column can be expensive if the schema is not well managed.

 So is there a way to have sequential unique identifiers in our system but unguessable exposed ids without additional cost to our databse or our API?
 The answer is yes and has a name: Hashids.

-Hashids is a small NuGet package that creates short unique unguessable string identifiers from integers.
+Hashids is a small NuGet package that creates short, unique, unguessable string identifiers from integers.
 Identifiers generated with Hashids are pretty close to YouTube ones.
-This package has some options you can discover on its documentation like the possibility to use custom alphabet or to use longs and not integers.
-Also an important thing is that you will configure a custom salt so the generated ids will be specific to your project.
+This package has some options you can discover in its documentation, like the possibility to use a custom alphabet or to use longs instead of integers.
+Another important thing is that you will configure a custom salt, so the generated ids will be specific to your project.

 Let's use it in our API.
 We start by adding this package to our project: